thennen/counting-molecules/README.md

 We wrote about our approach to this problem here: <CITE ARTICLE>

-The functionality of this code was used to generate Fig. 3 of [this publication.](10.1002/anie.201812334 and 10.1002/ange.201812334)
+The functionality of this code was used to generate Fig. 3 of [this publication.](https://onlinelibrary.wiley.com/doi/abs/10.1002/anie.201812334)

 ## Getting Started

 This is a glorified script that makes use of existing python libraries.
-Written in python 3+, if unsure, install [Anaconda](https://www.anaconda.com/download).
+Written in python 3+, if unsure, start by installing [Anaconda](https://www.anaconda.com/download).

 ### Prerequisites